eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The **Candidate** state is the first state of an Wallet Solution.
-This means it is fully implemented and the Wallet Provider requests the solution to be certified as an EUDI Wallet Solution as part of an EUDI Wallet eID scheme.
+This means it is fully implemented and the Wallet Provider requests the solution to be certified as a Wallet Solution as part of an EUDI Wallet eID scheme.

 If all the legal and technical criteria have been met, including: